theoffricial/pmac/docs/collection.md

   --timeout-script=[n]   Specify a timeout for scripts
                          (milliseconds) (default: 0)

-INILINE ENVIRONMENT VARIABLES FLAGS
+FUNDAMENTALS FLAGS
-  --env-var=<value>     Allows the specification of environment
+  --env-var                                   Allows the specification of environment
-                        variables via the command line, in a key=value format (default: []) --global-var=<value>  Allows the specification of global
-                        variables via the command line, in a key=value format (default: [])
+                                              variables via .env file, watching for "PMAC_" environment variables, cut its prefix and set them as camelcase.
+                                              Default takes ".env", if you wish to customize it, use "env-var-path" flag.
+  --env-var-path=<my/custom/dotenv/path/.env  A custom relative path to your .env file

 EXPORT FLAGS
   --export-collection=<path>   Exports the executed collection to a